Can Indoor Cycling Help Improve My Running?

 How much biking is equivalent to running?

 Experts agree that there is a 1:3 ratio for running to cycling.
-1 mile of running is the same as three miles of cycling.
+One mile of running is the same as three miles of cycling.

 What type of indoor cycling workouts are there?